realicejoanne/pacd-project/README.md

 Digital Image Processing and Analysis Project by Patricia (140810160065).

 ## Packages
-This project needs:
+This project is compatible with:
 - EmguCV v3.4.3.3016
 - ZedGraph v5.1.7

 ## Big Thanks
-Thanks to [Nezio](https://github.com/Nezio/IntSys05-EmguCV) for the idea and tutorial.
+Thanks to [Nezio](https://github.com/Nezio/IntSys05-EmguCV) for the idea and source code.